hanscappelle/zero-motorcycles-integration/README.md

 change that manually for now.
 For this search for the `(minutes=5)`line in the `coordinator.py` file and change it to what you prefer.

+## Upcoming features

+* parse numeric values (if needed that is)
+* allow user to configure update interval from UI

 ## Version History

 # 0.4.0

+* created device_tracker for location
 * simplified sensor names + fix for multiple units
-* get version from manifest
+* get version from manifest instead of constants
 * ignored yaml setup since not supported